iperezgamiz/DIY_ML/queues/README.md

 # Queues

-This module aims to help manage the requests to train models and infer images from deployed models.
+This module aims to help manage the requests to train models and infer images from deployed models using queues.

 ## Testing the scripts